 Pity.
 If we let everyone know how busy we are, well, they’ll feel sorry for us…they’ll take pity on us.
 If our busyness generates sympathy and pity, then that means we’re getting attention.
 Because of the sinfulness of pride, for some reason someone saying to you, “You work so hard, I bet it’s really hard to find time for yourself” seems to create a buzz for us.
-Rather, it should be a shock effect to say “Get out of that unhealthy busy rhythm!”
+Rather, it should be a revealing sign to “Get out of that unhealthy busy rhythm!”

 Power.
 DeYoung’s associated statement for power is, “I need to stay busy because I need to stay in control.”
 The lie we tell ourselves is that in order to fully control something and get the desired results, we have to control every part of it.
 And to do that, well, we keep everything under our watchful (busy) eye.
 This leads to becoming an indispensable person (I’ve written on the dangers of that before).